Ageism consultation

 • Ageism Everywhere

-by Ryan Backer, over 1 year ago
+by Ryan Backer, about 2 years ago

 I was taught from a very young age that to grow old is to lose value.
 I didn't savour every moment I could with my grandparents because I was inundated with messaging that only youth was worth spending any time on.
 I was raised to celebrate my birthday every year, but only until a certain age.
 After which, I was expected to have shame around my birth year.
 Anti-aging is presented as a goal to aim for, and the idea of me being an old person one day is ignored or even worse, avoided.
 Essentially I have been conditioned to...
 Continue reading